-- What kinds of companies are growing the fastest?
+- What kind of companies are growing the fastest?

-- What percentage of jobs are generated by resident establishments?
+- What how many jobs are generated by resident establishment?
 (This is important because, as YE shows, jobs generated by resident companies are less vulnerable during economic downturns.)

 Instead of relying on anecdotal evidence, YE provides the hard facts you need to: